Recipe Index » Course » Desserts » Grandma’s Sweet Cherry Cobbler

 So many people think cobbler is just for peaches or maybe berries.

-But let’s not limit this dessert experience.
+But let’s not limit this dessert experience to just peaches and berries.

 What is a cobbler anyway?